Blotter: Man banging on wall, construction machinery arrested

-Denton police arrested a 34 year-old-man on drug charges early Friday after observing him banging on a wall and construction machinery with a construction reflective pile, according to a police report.
+Denton police arrested a 34-year-old man on drug charges early Friday after observing him banging on a wall and construction machinery with a construction reflective pole, according to a police report.

 Two officers on separate calls in the 500 block of South Elm Street heard loud banging on the north end of a parking lot around 4 a.m., the report shows.